space space

 Wood

-Our wood of choice for the shoji frame is quarter-sawn American Basswood (Linden), finished with a clear catalyzed lacquer for ease in cleaning and durability.
-We prefer quarter-sawn wood, sometimes called 'vertical grain', a straight grain pattern with a lovely watered silk appearance.
-Cherry, Maple, Fir, Port Orford Cedar and other woods are also available.
+Our current wood of choice for the shoji frame is Beech (certified sustained yield by the Pan European Forestry Certification Council) finished with a clear catalyzed lacquer for ease in cleaning and durability.
+Sapele, Cherry, and Maple are also available.

 Kumiko Styles